v-rajagt/IntuneDocs/intune/configuration/kiosk-settings-windows.md

   1. Create this kiosk profile to run the device in kiosk mode.
   2. Create the [device restrictions profile](device-restrictions-windows-10.md#microsoft-edge-browser), and configure specific features and settings allowed in Microsoft Edge.

+- Be sure that any files, scripts, and shortcuts are on the local system.
+For more information, including other Windows requirements, see [Customize and export Start layout](https://docs.microsoft.com/windows/configuration/customize-and-export-start-layout).

 > [!IMPORTANT]
 > Be sure to assign this kiosk profile to the same devices as your [Microsoft Edge profile](device-restrictions-windows-10.md#microsoft-edge-browser).